 "Soyuz is broadly conceived as a group of scholars working in postsocialist studies.
 It serves as a vehicle to promote the study of postsocialist societies, the dissemination of current research, and collaborative and interdisciplinary work among an international community of scholars.
-Soyuz runs a website, Facebook page, and H-Net discussion network, and organizes sessions at scholarly conferences administered by AAA and ASEEES, as well as its own annual symposium."
+Soyuz runs a website, Facebook page, and H-Net discussion network, and organizes sessions at scholarly conferences administered by AAA, ASEEES, and the American Folklore Society, as well as its own annual symposium."